Who says summer is quiet? The Getintothis team yield a bumper crop of new albums to put on your listening recommendations list.

 Also on the bill was 22-year-old Sigrid.
 Another huge talent, and one who’s debut album crept out somewhat under the radar (it peaked at #4 in the albums chart) in March despite three years of relentless promo and a raft of singles.

-The fresh-faced Norwegian’s tale of giving two fingers to the men in the music industry who tried to mold her into something she isn’t is well storied and that rebellious tone is all over Sucker Punch.
+The fresh-faced Norwegian’s tale of giving two fingers to the men in the music industry who tried to mould her into something she isn’t is well storied and that rebellious tone is all over Sucker Punch.
 And while her music hardly falls into the aforementioned experimental pop listed above, it’s not far off the contemporary classics of the likes of Carly Rae and Ariana are producing.

 Sure the latter third of the album tails off, but the front is loaded with soaring serotonin-infused Scandinavian belters.